MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/three-node-switchless-two-switches-two-links.md

 Scenarios for this network pattern include laboratories, factories, branch offices, and datacenters.

 Consider implementing this pattern when looking for a cost-efficient solution that has fault tolerance across all the network components.
-It's possible to scale out the pattern, but it requires workload downtime to reconfigure storage physical connectivity and storage networks reconfiguration.
 SDN L3 services are fully supported on this pattern.
 Routing services such as Border Gateway Protocol (BGP) can be configured directly on the TOR switches if they support L3 services.
 Network security features such as micro segmentation or QoS don't require extra configuration of the firewall device, as they're implemented at virtual network adapter layer.

 ## Physical connectivity components